How to Run the brew upgrade Command on macOS Every Day

 Date: Aug 26, 2023

-command is a useful tool for updating and upgrading packages on your macOS system.
+The brew upgrade command is a useful tool for updating and upgrading packages on your macOS system.
 However, remembering to run this command manually every day can be a hassle.
 Fortunately, there are two different ways to automate this process so that the command runs automatically at the same time every day.

 Method 1: Using cron

 The first method involves using cron, a Unix-based scheduling tool that is included with macOS.
-Here’s how to set up a cron job to run the brew upgrade
+Here’s how to set up a cron job to run the brew upgrade command every day:

 -